 RaumArs AiR is a member of the international ResArtis artist residency organization.

-The artist's residence is located in Rauma, where there are two World Heritage sites; Old Rauma and the Bronze Age Sammallahdenmäki.
-In front of the city is the Bothnian Sea National Park.
-The residence is located in Old Rauma, right next to the ruins of the Holy Trinity Church.
+Rauma is located on the west coast of Finland, 90 km north from Turku.
+RaumArs is situated in Rauma town.
+Rauma has two Unesco World Heritage Sites: Old Rauma (1991) and Sammallahdenmäki (archeological site, 1999).
+Here is also Selkämeri (Bothnian Sea) National Park, which is founded in 2011.
+The residency house is located in Old Rauma, right next to the ruins of the Holy Trinity Church.
 In a two-bedroom apartment, the artist can live alone or with other artists.
 RaumArs offers accommodation free of charge to community artists, self-employed artists pay a small fee for housing.
 There is no studio, but it is possible to negotiate workspaces through our partners.

 To finance its operations, RaumArs annually applies for grants from the public administration, the city and various foundations.
 Arts Promotion Centre Finland has been the main funder from the beginning.
 Individuals, other associations or companies can become members of RaumArs and support the activities with a membership fee.